rosylin0812/Breast-Cancer-Prediction/README.md

 ```
 ## Machine Learning
 * Logistic Regression Model with Principal Components
-1. Used Principal Components Analysis to find and remove the overlap of information between predictors.
-Created small subset of predictors that contain most of the information Replaced origial predictors with the subset.
+  Used Principal Components Analysis to find and remove the overlap of information between predictors.
+  Created small subset of predictors that contain most of the information and replaced origial predictors with the subset.
-3. Applied Logistic Regression Model to the subset
+  Applied Logistic Regression Model to the subset
-4. Used K-Fold Cross Validation to examine overfitting issue
+  Used K-Fold Cross Validation to examine overfitting issue
 * Logistic Regression Model with Origial Predictors
-1. Ran Stepwise Regression to drop predictors and get optimal models
+  Ran Stepwise Regression to drop predictors and get optimal models
-2. Trained Logistic Regression Model
+  Trained Logistic Regression Model
 *  k-nearest neighbors (KNN)
 *  Neural Network